pip-services/pip-services-docs/content/en/python/sqlserver/persistence/sqlserver_persistence.md

 #### _ensure_index
-Adds index definition to create it on opening.
+Adds an index definition to be created on opening.

 > _ensure_index(keys: Any, options: Any = None)